innovation Productivity Tips & Hacks

 • Provide a mechanism to support good governance practices (e.g., ownership, retention, etc.).

-Certain metadata is always available in SharePoint and becomes applied to content automatically, such as Created By date, Created By User, Modified By date, Modified By User, Version number, ID, and many more.
-Where metadata really shines, however, is when additional situation-specific metadata is applied to content in a library.
+Where metadata really shines, is when additional situation-specific metadata is applied to content in a library.
 Several types of metadata are supported, including Text, Choices, Numbers, Dates, People, and something called Managed Metadata which allows an organization to create a centralized dictionary of terms that are then reused across SharePoint and Teams.
 With these types available, metadata can be used to classify the status of a document, its type or category, its owner, and even its sensitivity or confidentiality; to name a few use cases.

 How to Best Utilize Metadata: